Published Friday, March 9, 2012 | 1:37 p.m.

 Regardless, Las Vegas seems to have lived up to its “Sin City” reputation for these celebrities.
 We’re not sure what was more amusing: some of their booking photos or the media hoopla each time they showed up in court.
 Here’s a recap of their brushes with the law.

-Entertainer Flavor Flav is facing a September 2013 trial on felony charges that he threatened his longtime girlfriend's 17-year-old son with a butcher knife during a family argument.
+Entertainer Flavor Flav accepted a deal with prosecutors and pleaded guilty to misdemeanor charges in a case in which he was accused of threatening his longtime girlfriend's 17-year-old son with a butcher knife during a family argument.

-The 54-year-old reality TV star, whose legal name is William Jonathan Drayton Jr., first gained fame as a rapper with Public Enemy.
+The 55-year-old reality TV star, whose legal name is William Jonathan Drayton Jr., first gained fame as a rapper with Public Enemy.
 He is known for wearing an oversized clock around his neck.

-Drayton is accused of chasing the teen to a bedroom and stabbing a knife through the door during an argument early Oct.
+Drayton was accused of chasing the teen to a bedroom and stabbing a knife through the door during an argument early Oct.
 17, 2012.

-The argument began when Drayton woke the boy during a 3 a.m. argument with the boy's mother, Elizabeth Trujillo, with whom he has lived for about eight years.
+The argument began when Drayton woke the boy during a 3 a.m. argument with the boy's mother, Elizabeth Trujillo.
 It escalated when the teen, a 6-foot-3, 200-pound high school football and basketball player, wrestled the 5-foot-6 Drayton into a head lock in the kitchen.

 Motley Crue lead vocalist Vince Neil pleaded guilty in November 2011 to misdemeanor disorderly conduct.